 The outcomes of this research sends a very useful message, which is that even a moderate amount of exercise, which is defined as brisk walking for 150 minutes each week, can provide a tremendous health benefit, especially to individuals predisposed to high blood pressure because of their family history.

-Researchers followed a group of 6,278 20 – 80 year old individuals for an average 4.7 years.
-33% of individuals reported that a parent had high blood pressure.
+Researchers followed a group of 6,278 20 – 80 year old individuals for an average 4.7 years, 33% of them reported that a parent had high blood pressure.

 When the study began, all individuals were healthy, reported no clinical diagnosis of high blood pressure, and had an exercise test score of a minimum of 85% of their age-predicted maximal heart rate.
 The scientists determined their cardio respiratory fitness making use of a maximal treadmill exercise test.